Charles Ayo

-Charles Korede Ayo is a Nigerian academic, administrator and former vice-chancellor of the Covenant University.
+Charles Korede Ayo (31 October 1958 – 2 August 2023) was a Nigerian academic, administrator and vice-chancellor of the Covenant University.
 Prior to succeeding Aize Obayan as Vice Chancellor, he was the head of the Department of Computer and Information Sciences.
-He is also involved in research on computer and communications topics, such as electronic commerce and mobile computing.
-Ayo has placed emphasis on leadership training at Covenant University, as well as on academic performance and "Godly standards."
-He seeks to make Covenant University "one of the top 10 universities in the world" within a decade.
+He was also involved in research on computer and communications topics, such as electronic commerce and mobile computing.
+Ayo placed emphasis on leadership training at Covenant University, as well as on academic performance and "Godly standards."
+He sought to make Covenant University "one of the top 10 universities in the world" within a decade.

-He was the best graduating student in Computer Science at Ahmadu Bello University in 1984.
-Ayo has a Ph.D. in Numerical Computation from the University of Ilorin.
+Ayo was the best graduating student in Computer Science at Ahmadu Bello University in 1984.
+He had a Ph.D. in Numerical Computation from the University of Ilorin.
 Prior to joining Covenant, he taught at Lagos State University.
-He is married with four children.
+He was married with four children.

 In 2017, Ayo delivered the keynote speech on Restructuring the higher education delivery for human capital development and national transformation at the convocation ceremony for Crawford University.

+Charles Ayo died on 2 August 2023, at the age of 64.